-When opening a company in Switzerland
+When considering moving or starting a business in Switzerland

-can offer more information on the taxes
+can offer more information on how taxes are calculated in this country.

 The federal and cantonal taxes in Switzerland